GeorgeHulpoi/payload-dependency-graph/README.md

 export default config;
 ```

-3. To check if a resource is a dependency for another resource use the `dependencyGraph` from `DependencyGraphService`:
+3. To check if a resource is a dependency for another resource use the `dependencyGraph` from [DependencyGraphService](#dependencygraphservice):

 ```ts
 import { buildConfig } from 'payload/config';